mzaccari/five-minutes-of-vim/lesson-2.md

 set number
 ```

-Go to normal mode and save the file, then restart vim.
+Go to normal mode and save the file, then exit and restart vim.

 ## Navigate to a specific line

-Open vimrc file and go to insert mode.
-Add a bunch of lines with the
+Open the vimrc file and go to insert mode.
+Add a bunch of lines with
-enter key.
-Go to normal mode, choose a line number far from the cursor,
+the enter key.
+Go to normal mode, choose a line number far from the
-say 52, and do:
+cursor, say 52, and do:

 ```
 52G